vinceimbat/vinceimbat/content/my thinking while walking strategy.md

 ---
-title: "My thinking while walking strategy"
+title: My thinking while walking strategy
-date: "2021-12-14"
+date: 2021-12-14
 aliases:
-- "My-thinking-while-walking-strategy"
+  - My-thinking-while-walking-strategy
-- "thoughts/my-thinking-while-walking-strategy"
+  - thoughts/my-thinking-while-walking-strategy
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2027-09-28
+sr-due: 2040-07-11
-sr-interval: 1523
+sr-interval: 5742
-sr-ease: 270
+sr-ease: 290
 ---
 Walk at a set time every day (or as often as possible).

 Practice mindfulness: Look around or simply look at the ground while walking.
 Alternate between these modes.